ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2023-0563](https://github.com/Live-Hack-CVE/CVE-2023-0563) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2023-0563.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2023-0563.svg)

 ## CVE-2023-0562
  A vulnerability was found in PHPGurukul Bank Locker Management System 1.0.
 It has been rated as critical.
 Affected by this issue is some unknown functionality of the file index.php of the component Login.
 The manipulation of the argument username leads to sql injection.
 The attack may be launched remotely.
+The exploit has been disclosed to the public and may be used.
 The identifier of this vulnerability is VDB-219716.